robinhouston/freckle-command/README.md

 freck has no library dependencies.
 It requires only Python 2.6 or later, present by default on current Linux and Mac distributions.
-Installation is as simple as downloading the script to your bin directory.
+Installation is as simple as downloading the script to your bin directory and marking it executable, e.g.

+    curl -o ~/bin/freck https://github.com/robinhouston/freckle-command/raw/master/freck
+    chmod 755 ~/bin/freck

+## Usage

     Usage: freck [options] time_spent